balena-io/debugging-masterclass/README.md

 (Real-Time Clocks) to retrieve the correct date and time from Internet based servers that run on an extremely fine granularity.
-At first glance, this may not seem significant, but devices such as the Rapsberry Pi do not include an RTC and so when balenaOS is first booted, it sets the time to that when the release of the OS was built.
+At first glance, this may not seem significant, but devices such as the Rapsberry Pi do not include an RTC and so when balenaOS is first booted, it sets the time when the release of the OS was built.
 Clearly, this could be days, weeks, months or even years behind the current time.
 Because almost all the balena services that work with applications work with balenaCloud endpoints, it is extremely